-Parking Services usually directs the student have a visit verification form sent to them.
+Parking Services usually directs the student to have a visit verification form sent to them.
 It’s a generic form that only states the time and date of a patient’s visit in order to begin the appeals process with Parking Services.

 I am a student and would like to apply for a job with UCF Student Health Services.
 Where do I start?

 If you are a student looking for employment, we hire students in non-clinical positions, such as Appointments Clerk, Cashier, and Pharmacy Merchandise.
 If you would like to work in any of these areas, please complete an OPS/Student Job Application and bring it in-person to the areas in which you would like to be considered for employment.
 The managers in that area will keep your application on file for when a position opens up.

 Do you provide “excuse” notes for my professor?

-Yes, you will need to complete visit verification form online and have it sent to them.
+Yes, you will need to complete the visit verification form online and have it sent to them.
 This verification will only state the time and date of a patient’s visit.
 Please be sure to your professor’s email address when you fill out the online request form as verifications will not be sent to student emails.